 There more than one advantage why Nuxt.js is a perfect fit for your next app.
 Here are some of the pros of using Nuxt, a Vue.js framework:

 - Performance.
-Server side rendering not only provides better SEO, it also increases the performance of the app.
+Server-side rendering not only provides better SEO, but it also increases the performance of the app.

 - A very flexible and progressive framework that allows you to create different types of applications.
 It allows you to develop CMS or PWAs, you can use different types of rendering.
 There are many possibilities there.